 Finally it’s definitely worth mentioning that titanium won’t corrode, chip or rust.
 Ceramic straighteners sometimes chip and when that happens, areas of metal underneath the plate are exposed and these areas get very hot.
 When very hot, these areas can burn hair as they are no longer coated.

-Important Features in Current Models
+Important Features of Current Straighteners Models

 Straighteners have come a very long way.
 Years ago, the first straightening irons were made out of metal with no coating whatsoever.
 While they straightened hair, they were exceptionally poor quality and more often than not, caused lots of hair damage such as dryness, split ends and even breakage.